 NextGeneration reveals sustainability performance of the UK’s top homebuilders

-NextGeneration, the benchmark which assesses and ranks the UK’s 25 largest homebuilders on their sustainability performance has today released its annual report which names Telford Homes as the UK’s most sustainable housebuilder for the first time.
+NextGeneration, the benchmark which assesses and ranks the sustainability performance of the UK’s 25 largest homebuilders, alongside any smaller homebuilders that wish to participate, has today released its annual report.
+This names Telford Homes as the UK’s most sustainable housebuilder for the second year in a row.

-NextGeneration works by inspiring companies to report against a range of criteria - developed in collaboration with the industry for over 15 years - relating to high-quality sustainable homebuilding.
-The benchmark assesses UK homebuilders on a wide range of indicators, and each company is given an overall percentage score out of 100.
-The criteria cover: Company strategy and governance, reporting, future proofing, environmental site management, minimum sustainability standards, ecology and urban drainage, energy and carbon, water, waste, transport, procurement, health and safety, community and customer engagement, design and placemaking and economic development.
+NextGeneration encourages companies to report against a range of criteria that has been developed in collaboration with the industry for over 15 years to support high-quality sustainable homebuilding.
+The criteria cover: company strategy and governance; reporting; future proofing; environmental site management; minimum sustainability standards; ecology and urban drainage; energy and carbon; water; waste; transport; procurement; health and safety; community and customer engagement; design and placemaking; and economic development.

 JLL (NYSE: JLL) is a leading professional services firm that specializes in real estate and investment management.
 JLL shapes the future of real estate for a better world by using the most advanced technology to create rewarding opportunities, amazing spaces and sustainable real estate solutions for our clients, our people and our communities.
-JLL is a Fortune 500 company with annual revenue of $16.6 billion, operations in over 80 countries and a global workforce of more than 91,000 as of December 31, 2020.
+JLL is a Fortune 500 company with annual revenue of $16.6 billion in 2020, operations in over 80 countries and a global workforce of more than 95,000 as of September 30, 2021.
 JLL is the brand name, and a registered trademark, of Jones Lang LaSalle Incorporated.
 For further information, visit jll.com.